mayhewsw/multilingual-data-stats/cc-100/README.md

 in this csv file report _uncompressed_ file size.

 I compared token counts from the CSV file against word counts (using `wc -w`) in the raw untokenized text files from the website.
-The numbers are very similar for 2/3 languages, but this doesn't necessarily mean this was the method for counting tokens in the paper.
+The numbers are very similar for 2/3 languages.
+I'm not sure how to interpret this -- perhaps the Moses tokenization of Uyghur splits too many words.

 | Language | Compressed size | Uncompressed Size | Words (wc -w) | Tokens (from table) |
 |----------|-----------------|-------------------|---------------|---------------------|